Status fixity and dirty workers' experiences of recognition

 Abstract

 Based on interviews with waste management workers, this study focuses on changes in low-paid/low-status workers’ experiences of recognition during and after the pandemic.
 In this article, we explore these developments, drawing on the work of Honneth, Fraser, Neckel and Reckwitz.
 Our analysis challenges the rather romanticised treatment of recognition that persists in existing research on dirty work.
 In particular, though the pandemic heightened societal awareness of the value of essential services, we found that these emancipatory moments were short lived, as status hierarchies remained largely unchallenged.
-Instead, workers’ experiences during the pandemic suggest a growing sense of status fixity and polarisation which, following Neckel and Reckwitz, reflects a broader sharpening in economic and cultural inequality.
+Instead, workers’ experiences during the pandemic suggest a growing sense of status fixity and polarisation which, following Neckel and Reckwitz, reflect a broader sharpening in economic and cultural inequality.

 Item Type: Article